Ruizzz1218/upload/README.md

 3. Steps to Replicate Results
-Run the main.py file can gnerate the project's results plot
+Run the main.py file can gnerate the project's results plot To see results of different datasets, change the directory in main file and change the color list as well.

 4. Model Architectures (8 Total)
 The framework trains 4 model types across 2 validation modes: